-One of these is where the tailstock and headstock attach; both types use ball bearing slides with an adjustable gib stop system (which will be especially helpful if anyone else ever needs to operate this machine).
-Still, only one has been designed so far as having no lost motion at any point when set up correctly – making single square turning infinitely more efficient than before.
-The other model requires adjusting parts separately from each time we change tools.
+One of these is where the tailstock and headstock attach.
+Both lathes use ball bearing slides with an adjustable gib stop system (which will be especially helpful if anyone else ever needs to operate this machine).
+One has been designed without lost motion at any point when correctly set up – making single square turning infinitely more efficient than before.
+The other model requires adjusting parts separately each time we change tools.

 Overview of the Powermatic 3520b

 It is mounted to extend the bed rails.
 It comes with a 2hp 220 Volt motor that is fan cooled.
 The lathe motor is powerful enough to withstand the speed variance of the 3520b.
-Using the front-mounted tension levers and the access door makes it a tool-free lathe.
-The two phases of speed include a speed variance of 50-1,200 and 125-3,200 rotations per minute.
+The front-mounted tension levers and the access door make it a tool-free lathe.
+The two-speed phases include a speed variance of 50-1,200 and 125-3,200 rotations per minute.
 The motor controls are at the front of the powerhead.

 They are easily accessible.
 The toggle switch is meant for forward and reverses the motion.
 The speed control dial gives you rotations per minute control in different speed ranges.
 The LED display gives you the speed rate of the moment.
 Your preferred speed depends on your material.
 The On/Off switch is there to activate and deactivate the lathe machine.
-There is a brass-tipped hammer rod that you use for accessories that use the #2 Morse taper in the spindle.
+You use a brass-tipped hammer rod for accessories that use the #2 Morse taper in the spindle.
 The tailstock is of heavy iron casting.

 - Powerful motor